|

 milestones on schedule.
 Up until the age of onset, they are affectionate

 and appear to have above average intelligence.
+Children with

 this autistic syndrome may begin to develop some speech but then,